Abstract

 K

-Exome sequencing identifies frequent mutation of the SWI/SNF complex gene PBRM1 in renal carcinoma
+Exome sequencing identifies frequent mutation of the SWI/SNF complex gene PBRM1 in renal carcinoma,

 Nature.